Welcome from the Acting Vice-Chancellor

 Kia ora and welcome to the University of Waikato.

-To further enhance our learning environment, we are constantly developing our campus and construction of the new multi-million dollar Law and Management building is progressing well.
-When completed, it will create a string of three iconic campus facilities with the Gallagher Academy of Performing Arts at the bottom of campus, the Student Centre in the heart of the campus and the new Law and Management building on Hillcrest Road.
+Further enhancing our student experience will be the completion of the much-anticipated Law and Management Building, due to open later this year.
+Once completed, it will form a string of iconic buildings across campus, from the Gallagher Academy of Performing Arts by the lakes to the state of the art Student Centre in the heart of campus, up to the new Law and Management Building on Hillcrest Road.

 This stunning new building reflects the University’s drive to provide a rich learning environment for our students.

 This year also sees us continue our strategic support of New Zealand’s premier cultural event, Te Matatini.
 This iconic festival brings together the best kapa haka groups from New Zealand and Australia, and as a university with a distinct Māori heritage, we are proud to once again be a strategic partner of the event, which will be held in Christchurch in March.